CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 At CSC, EO data can be processed and analyzed using for example [CSC's supercomputer Puhti](../../../computing/systems-puhti.md) or a virtual machine in the [CSC cloud service cPouta](../../../cloud/pouta/pouta-what-is.md).
 You can find more information around geocomputing using CSC resources on [CSC geocomputing pages](https://research.csc.fi/geocomputing).

 Puhti has a lot of applications already installed (see below), you do not need to worry about it.
 If you need further applications, you can ask us to install them for you.
-You can also add your own installations using for example the [Tykky tool](../../../computing/containers/tykky.md).
-In cPouta, you need to set up your own virtual machine including all security and software setup, see [our cPouta instructions](../../../cloud/pouta/launch-vm-from-web-gui.md).
+You can also add your own installations using for example the [CSC Tykky tool](../../../computing/containers/tykky.md).
+In cPouta, you need to set up your own virtual machine including all security and software setup, see [CSC cPouta instructions](../../../cloud/pouta/launch-vm-from-web-gui.md).

 !!! default "Please note"